Othent/docs/api/constructor.md

   _Default_: `false`

-  Inject Othent's instance as `window.arweaveWallet` so that `arweave-js` can use it on the background.
+  Inject Othent's instance as `globalThis.arweaveWallet` so that `arweave-js` can use it on the background.

 - #### `serverBaseURL: string`